-After you have registered in Studielink, you will also receive an email from Studielink (within a few days) with a link to our online application system.
+After you have registered in Studielink, you will also receive an email from Studielink within 24 hours with a link to our online application system.
 This is where you will submit your application to the University of Amsterdam.

-A complete online application consist of the following documents:
+A complete online application consists of the following documents:

-Once we have received your completed application (and required application fee for non-EEA students), it will be evaluated by an admissions committee.
+Once we have received your completed application (and required application fee for non-EU/EEA students), it will be evaluated by our admissions committee.
 You will be notified of their decision by email.
 The entire admissions procedure can take up to 4 weeks for students with a non-Dutch degree, 3 weeks for students with a Dutch degree.

 If you have been conditionally admitted to the Master's programme, this means that we need to verify your prior academic credentials.
 You will need to send certified copies of your transcripts and degree certificates.
 Note that you need to send these documents by post before the deadline (see step 1).
 Photocopies or scans of original, certified documents are not accepted.

 All documents need to be officially certified (i.e., must bear the original stamp or signature of your university or a notary), and sent to the following address:

 Amsterdam Law School - Admissions Office (room A6.01a)